-Socks & Leggings: All socks and leggings are to be solid in color.
-This does not apply to socks that are covered by long pants.
-Neon socks are not acceptable as part of the regular dress code.
-Socks should be white, black, gray, or royal blue.
+Socks & Leggings: Leggings are to be solid in color.
 Leggings with t-shirts are not allowed, even on Fridays.

 Jewelry & Belts

 Jewelry may be worn but does not need to be excessive or distracting.
 Only girls may have pierced ears, and no more than two earrings may be worn per ear.
 Earrings should be understated and not flashy or showy; large earrings are to be avoided.
 No body piercing or tattoos are acceptable.
 Belt colors may vary to compliment the color of one's shirt, but they are not to be of excessive length.